Rainforest: Flora and fauna

-It is unknown how many species are found in the world's tropical rainforests, however a very large proportion of the vascular plants are native to them.
+It is unknown how many species are found in the world's tropical rainforests, however a very large proportion of vascular plants are native to them.
 Rainforests support a very broad array of fauna, including mammals, reptiles, amphibians, birds and invertebrates.
 Mammals may include primates, felids and other families.
 Reptiles include snakes, turtles, chameleons and other families; while birds include such families as Vangidae and Cuculidae.
 Dozens of families of invertebrates are found in rainforests.
 Fungi are also very common in rainforest areas as they can feed on the decomposing remains of plants and animals.

 The great diversity in rainforest species is in large part the result of diverse and numerous physical refuges, i.e. places in which plants are inaccessible to many herbivores, or in which animals can hide from predators.
 Having numerous refuges available also results in much higher total biomass than would otherwise be possible.